Healthdirect Free Australian health advice you can count on.

 • you are worried that you might have pneumonia

-• you are concerned that your baby is unwell
+• are concerned that they are unwell

-FIND A HEALTH SERVICE — Our Service Finder can help you find doctors, pharmacies, hospitals and other health services.
+FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.

-How is E. coli diagnosed?
+How are E. coli infections diagnosed?

-How is E. coli treated?
+How are E. coli infections treated?

-• Juice or soft drink: mix 1 part drink to 4 parts water (for example, 40 ml drink with 160 ml water).
+• juice or soft drink — mix 1 part drink to 4 parts water (for example, 40 ml drink with 160 ml water)

-• Cordial: mix 1 part cordial to 20 parts water (for example, 5 ml cordial with 100 ml water).
+• cordial — mix 1 part cordial to 20 parts water (for example, 5 ml cordial with 100 ml water)

 Don’t take anti-vomiting or anti-diarrhoeal medications unless your doctor has recommended them.
 Most people recover within 5 to 10 days without treatment.

-Can E. coli be prevented?
+Can E. coli infections be prevented?

 It is important to prepare, cook and store your food safely.